Developing a faculty-led course abroad

 See previous GSSA offerings.
 For more information, contact Tim Wedig in LAS Global Studies.

 The LAS International Programs office invites LAS faculty members to work with their departments to develop short-term study abroad courses that will be listed under their department’s rubric.
 These courses should have a specific disciplinary focus and must be approved by the department head.

 LAS faculty-led courses must be housed in an LAS unit and must grant a minimum of three (3) credits.
 Exceptions are considered for advanced-level courses that grant less than three credits.

 For more information please contact Elly Hanauer in LAS International Programs.

-As part of the course proposal process, faculty and their departments may request salary from the college.
-LAS International Programs pays faculty members a flat salary of $6,000 the first time they offer a course.
-If the course reviews are positive and demonstrate high impact for the students, the salary rates for the courses will increase annually as follows with a maximum cap set at $10,500:
+Some faculty members teach courses abroad as part of their basic teaching load for their department.
+Those faculty members are not paid extra funds (in excess of their base salary) to lead study-abroad courses.
+When faculty members teach courses abroad in additional to their normal load, LAS International Programs pays them a flat salary of $6000 the first time they offer a course.
+If the course reviews are positive and demonstrate high impact for the students, the salary rates for the courses will increase annually, as follows, with a maximum cap set at $10,500:

 Year one: $6,000

 Year three: $7,975

 Faculty members who led courses prior to 2018 and received a 1/9th salary payment that was higher than the salary they would receive based on the above salary scale, receive their previous salary amount or $10,500, whichever is less, each year until they have taught enough years to move up the salary scale.